-W. Emergency Locator Transmitter (ELT)
+X. Emergency Locator Transmitter (ELT)

-The Artex C406-N provides a three frequency ELT that transmits on the emergency frequencies of 121.5 and 243.0 MHz and the satellite frequency of 406 MHz.
+The Artex C406-N is a three frequency ELT that transmits on the emergency frequencies of 121.5 and 243.0 MHz and the satellite frequency of 406 MHz.
 It interfaces with the onboard FMS and is capable of transmitting the last known aircraft position on the satellite frequency if activated.
-(Interface feature disallowed by some certifying agencies.)
+This feature is disallowed by some certifying agencies.